kckecheng/prometheus/tips.rst

    .. image:: images/grafana_community_dashboardid.png

 #.
-Copy the dashboard ID, then go to our dashboard GUI: Create->Import->Paste the dashboard ID->Wait for a while->Name it and select the Prometheus data souce->Import;
+Copy the dashboard ID, then go to our dashboard GUI: Create->Import->Paste the dashboard ID->Wait for a while->Name it and select the Prometheus data source->Import;
 #.
 We have a working dashboard now:

    .. image:: images/grafana_community_dashboardshow.png